bartigorfs/file-manager/Readme.md

 * OS:
   * Implemented os --cpus only on Windows and Linux systems.
 (On Darwin it may not work)
 * GH Usernames: barta is my PC Name
+* Fixed pull request from dev to master